On diffeomorphisms of even-dimensional discs: Background on representation theory

-if we use Day convolution and exterior powers formed with respect to Day convolution on the left side, and transfer this $\lambda$-ring structure to the right.
-Some care is required for explicit formulas on the right hand side, to keep track of the grading as well as the Koszul sign rule, and we will not give details here.
+of $\lambda$-rings, if we use Day convolution and exterior powers formed with respect to Day convolution on the left-hand side, and transfer this $\lambda$-ring structure to the right.
+Some care is required for explicit formulas on the right-hand side, to keep track of the grading as well as the Koszul sign rule.
 We shall refer to $\mr{ch}(V)$, and variations thereof for graded representations of other groups, as the \emph{Hilbert--Poincar\'e series} of $V$.